-Authors can use the template, but are advised to read the instructions thoroughly beforehand.
+Authors can use the template (except for review papers), but are advised to read the instructions thoroughly beforehand.
 Papers should be written in Arial, font size 11 (for title use font size 13), spacing 1.5.
 For paper layout use paper size A4, margins set to normal, background must be white.
 Do not format text in multiple columns.
 Upload the manuscript to the online submission system in MS Word format (doc or docx).

 Limit manuscript sections and subsections to maximum three heading levels, clearly indicated as follows: all headings (SUMMARY, INTRODUCTION, MATERIALS AND METHODS, RESULTS AND DISCUSSION, CONCLUSIONS, ACKNOWLEDGEMENTS, FUNDING, CONFLICT OF INTEREST, SUPPLEMENTARY MATERIAL, ORCID ID and REFERENCES) must be written in capital letters and placed above the text (paragraph).
 Second and third order headings (subheadings) should be written with only first word beginning with capital letter, and only the second order headings mut be in italic.
 Subheadings may be used in Materials and Methods and Results and Discussion sections to simplify the presentation, and they should not be repeated.
 Second order headings should be placed above the text and written in italic.
 Third order headings should be written in normal font and placed above the text.
 Fourth order headings can be used only if necessary (in general, they should be avoided) and should be written in normal font in line with the text, separated with a full stop from the remaining text.

 The use of nonstandard abbreviations (initialisms or acronyms) that are not widely accepted is not recommended.
 The use of too many abbreviations, which makes reading difficult, should also be avoided.